ashleywillard/healthy-eff/README.md

 #### Admin Interactions

 ##### Admin Page:
-* To navigate to the Admin Page, select the Admin tab at the top left of your browswer.
+* To navigate to the Admin Page, select the Admin tab at the top left of your browser.
 * To select a specific month, use the arrow tabs
   * Only months with employee data will appear
-* To generate the pdf audit sheet or the monthly accounting sheet, first select employees, then selct either Print Audit Sheet or Print Selected
+* To generate the pdf audit sheet or the monthly accounting sheet, first select employees, then select either Print Audit Sheet or Print Selected
   * Admin can either select all employees, or individually select employees.
   * Only employees who have submitted a healthy activity in the month being viewed will be available to be selected via checkbox
-* To audit a specific employee's calendar, click the calendar image in the row that corresponds to that employees name
+* To audit a specific employee's calendar, click the calendar image in the row that corresponds to that employee's name

 ##### Manage Page:
 * From this page, admin can edit employee information, such as adding new employees, editing current employee information, and deleting employees